Irfan Jauhari: Persija Jakarta (loan)

 On 5 January 2022, Jauhari signed a contract with Liga 1 club Persija Jakarta on loan from Persis Solo.
 Jauhari made his league debut in a 2 - 1 win against PSIS Semarang a day later as a substitute for Riko Simanjuntak in the 90th minute at the Kapten I Wayan Dipta Stadium, Gianyar.
 On 19 February, he scored his first Liga 1 goal in a 2 - 1 win against Persik Kediri.
 Four days later, he scored the opening goal for the club in a 1 - 1 draw over Barito Putera at Kompyang Sujana Stadium.
 On 6 March, Jauhari scored equalizer in a 2 - 1 lose over his former youth club Bali United.
 Bali United's coach Stefano Cugurra praised the impressive performance shown by Jauhari, he considered that Jauhari would shine even more with Persija Jakarta. a week later, he scored another the opening goal for the club, scoring from header in a 0 - 4 win against Persikabo 1973.
 On 21 March, he scored in a 3 - 1 win over PSM Makassar.
-During with Persija, he scored five goals in 15 appearances for 646 minutes in the half season of 2021–22 Liga 1, he returned to Persis Solo, after his loan status at Persija was completed.
+During his time with Persija, he scored five goals in 15 appearances for 646 minutes in the half season of 2021–22 Liga 1.
+He returned to Persis Solo, after his loan status at Persija was completed.